 About the Dhawa Dictionary

-Two language resources were used to create the online Dhawa dictionary including: "The Thaua Language: An Aboriginal Pictionary From The NSW Far South Coast" and an old cassette recording of Anne Wirrimah Thomas captured in an interview with Kristina Sands, a linguist at ANU.
+Two language resources were used to create the online Dhawa dictionary including: “The Thaua Language: An Aboriginal Pictionary From The NSW Far South Coast” authored by John Liston and published by The Country Area Program, South Coast, Department of School Education in 1993, and an old cassette recording of Anne Wirrimah Thomas captured in an interview with Kristina Sands, a linguist at ANU.

 A total of 214 words were recorded for the online Dhawa dictionary, of which 21 are words used in common with the Djiringandj language.
 The words were spoken by Lynne Thomas, daughter of Anne Wirrimah Thomas.
-The beautiful artwork was created by Year 1 students at Narooma Public School, strongly supported by the Principal Paul Sweeney and teachers Virginia Hodge and Sharon Pearce with direction from Lynne Thomas.
-The art supplies were generously donated by Mercurius Australia.

-- Audio uploaded by Brooke Small
+– Audio recordings mastered by Sean Lilico and uploaded by Brooke Small

 – Artworks by students at Narooma Public School